ibm-cloud-docs/transit-gateway/adding-ca.md

    Connection requests can be resubmitted if they expire or are rejected.
    {: note}

-1. A user with the [necessary IAM permissions](/docs/transit-gateway?topic=transit-gateway-iam) in the network owner's account can see the gateway and the details of all other connections attached to it in **View only** mode.
+1. A user with the [necessary IAM permissions](/docs/transit-gateway?topic=transit-gateway-iam) in the network owner's account can see the gateway and the details of all other connections that are attached to it in **View only** mode.
 From the network owner's account, go to the Transit Gateway page and click the gateway name in the table.

 1. In the Connections section, see **Action required** to view the incoming network connection request.
 A user with the [necessary additional IAM permissions](/docs/transit-gateway?topic=transit-gateway-iam) can then click **Approve** to approve the request.